JayMoses01/hw-09-professional-readme-generator/README.md

 I created a README Markdown file generator with this functionality:

-* Upon running "node index.js" in the command line, the user is prompted for information necessary for generating their README file.
+* Upon running "node index.js" in the command line, the user is prompted for information necessary to generate their README file.
 * The following sections will generate containing the user's input:
     * Description
     * Table of Contents